 Combining IUCN recognition with Wilderness Quality Standard

 One aim of the Wilderness Management Plan is a recognition of the Hohe Tauern Wilderness by IUCN category 1b area.
 Participants’ recommendations already lead the way to such an additional recognition of the Wilderness area.
-An IUCN assessment is currently planned for the summer of 2018.
+Hohe Tauern Wilderness as certified as an IUCN 1B area in 2019.